Timeline for Earning Accreditation

 Three months, six months, a year plus — the timeline to earn the Leave No Trace Youth Program Accreditation will vary by program.
 Factors like a dedicated staff member heading up the process, the depth of Leave No Trace programming already in place and the operating season length with youth participants will play a role in your program’s timeline to submit your completed accreditation application.
 Since input from seasonal staff and youth participants is required, a program should expect to work on some of the requirements during its main programming season.

-Once submitted, the Accreditation Review Team at the Leave No Trace Center for Outdoor Ethics will review the materials and make its recommendation for accreditation.
+Once submitted, the Accreditation Review Team at the Leave No Trace will review the materials and make its recommendation for accreditation.
 A program may be asked to submit supplemental materials for specific standards if the review team determines the original materials to be below the current accreditation criteria standards.
 A detailed explanation of the accreditation review process is included in the programs digital download package.
 The Leave No Trace education team is on hand to help you make a plan to track your efforts to become accredited in a time frame that is most desirable and realistic for your program.

 Additional resources like the Accreditation Program Manual, Standards Guide, Supplemental Documents and Annual Reporting Tools provide a clear roadmap for earning and maintaining accreditation.

-If you have more questions about the the accreditation process, please reach out to Julia Oleksiak, Education & Outreach Manager at the Leave No Trace Center for Outdoor Ethics.
+If you have more questions about the the accreditation process, please reach out to Erin Collier, Education & Program Manager at [email protected].